 Plastics are the most concerning issue for our environment right now.
 Banning plastics hasn’t turned out to be a beneficial approach during the past several years.
 According to scientific research, there would be 12 billion metric tons of plastic waste on the earth by 2050, which means 1.6 metric tons of plastic for every human.
-Only 16 % of plastics get recycled out of 260 million of plastics across the globe every year.
-Plastics are deadly harmful not only to humans but also to wildlife and aquatic organisms when they break into the food chain system.
+Only 16 % of plastics get recycled out of 260 million plastics across the globe every year.
+Plastics are deadly harmful to humans and wildlife, and aquatic organisms break into the food chain system.

-But there has been a scientific breakthrough, scientists and researchers have come up with a way to degrade plastics by enzymes.
-A team of researchers in Japan discovered an enzyme from bacteria inadvertently outside a bottle recycling plant that decomposes plastic in a matter of days, instead of hundreds of years required for plastics to decompose naturally.
+But there has been a scientific breakthrough; scientists and researchers have developed a way to degrade plastics by enzymes.
+A team of researchers in Japan discovered an enzyme from bacteria inadvertently outside a bottle recycling plant that decomposes plastic in a matter of days instead of hundreds of years required for plastics to decompose naturally.

 The bacterium discovered in Japan is Ideonella sakaiensis that secretes two enzymes PETase and MHETase.
-This novel bacterium, which was isolated from samples outside the bottle recycling plant, uses these enzymes to efficiently break down PET into its environmentally benign monomers, terephthalic acid and ethylene glycol, which are further broken down to produce water and carbon dioxide.
+This novel bacterium, isolated from samples outside the bottle recycling plant, uses these enzymes to efficiently break down PET into its environmentally benign monomers, terephthalic acid, and ethylene glycol, further broken down to produce water and carbon dioxide.
 Decomposition usually takes 6 weeks at 30*C.

 The patent JP2019512521A, titled “Glycosylated mono (2-hydroxyethyl) terephthalic acid and glycosylated bis (2-hydroxyethyl) terephthalic acid”, granted to JULIUS MAXIMILIAN’S UNIV WURZBURG, discloses the enzymatic degradation of PET plastic is catalyzed by hydrolases, wherein the hydrolase PETase is from Idionella sakaiensis.